-The following morning the men of the tribe returned.
-They brought with them several mules that pulled various items they needed to cover the hole, including lumber.
-They carefully and expertly bridged the gap.
-Once the lumber was set, they blanketed the logs with clay, dirt, and grass, which blended in with the countryside, and the hole’s location became secret again.
+The following morning, the men of the tribe returned.
+They brought several mules that pulled various items they needed to cover the hole, including lumber.
+Carefully and expertly, they bridged the gap.
+Once the lumber was set, they blanketed the logs with clay, dirt, and grass, which blended in with the countryside.
+The hole’s location became secret again.

 It took some time before the hole was forgotten.
-When the surrounding area was settled over the next century, and a school was built, a school playground was erected on top of the pit.
-The playground had swings, slides, and climbing things.
-It also had talk tubes, a big pipe that let kids talk across long distances by speaking into either end of the cylinders.
+When the surrounding area was settled over the next century, a school with a playground was erected on top of the pit.
+The playground had swings, slides, and climbing apparatuses.
+It also had “talk tubes” — big pipes that let kids talk across long distances by speaking into either end of the cylinders.

-In a corner of a playground, a young boy played alone, ankle-deep in rubber mulch.
-He stood by the talk tube with no-one on the other side to communicate with, but he laughed and sang anyway.
+One day, in a corner of the playground, a young girl played alone, ankle-deep in rubber mulch.
+She stood by the talk tube with no one on the other end to communicate with, but she laughed and sang anyway.

-While she thought that was odd, when the next line was sung by someone with an impossibly deep voice, she freaked.
+While the teacher thought the song choice was odd, when she heard the next line sung by someone with an impossibly deep voice, she freaked out.